 Living in exile from China after the Great China Ridesharing War, Richard is currently imprisoned in Disneyland with the Death Penalty.
 He dreams of making Asian cinema — especially Chinese tragi-romances — as ubiquitous as running water, everywhere for everyone.
 His favorite films include My Old Classmate and The Battle of Red Cliff.

 Jordan is an undergraduate at Cal Poly San Luis Obispo whose specialties lie in military history and aviation.
 His favorite films include Time of Eve and Good Will Hunting.

 Jake is a polyglot and coordinates translations for Khan Academy.
 In addition to language, he is interested in poetry, cartooning, DIY, color, music, myth, and geography.
 Some of his favorite movies are Psycho, Annie Hall, In Bruges, The Lives of Others, and Brooklyn.

 Sharon Rwakatungu, Contributor

 Born and raised in Uganda, Sharon’s main contribution to the African film industry is through a weekly film podcast called Cinema Red Pill.
 She dreams of becoming a filmmaker someday.
 Her favorite films include Bamako, Punch-Drunk Love, and Grave of the Fireflies.

 British-born Irishman Oscar has been engaged with the cinema of the African continent and Diaspora for several years now.
-He makes a living as a film researcher, having previously worked on the Jordanian Academy Award-nominee Theeb and various other films, TV series, documentaries, and VR Projects.
+He previously worked on the Jordanian Academy Award-nominee Theeb and various other films, TV series, documentaries, and VR Projects.
 His favorite films include The Dark Knight, Cinema Paradiso, White God, Oldboy and Pan’s Labyrinth.